Unitarian Universalist Ministry

 Spiritual Direction

 I am trained in Spiritual Direction, both group and individual (individual through my Zen training, group through a year-long training program in Congregation-Based Spiritual Direction).
 Spiritual Direction is offered by donation, with a suggested donation of $75 per session.
+I am traveling and teaching this summer but I will be returning to regular scheduling in mid-September and you can schedule up to 60 days in advance.
 You are welcome to schedule a Spiritual Direction session here.

 Support of Colleagues and Congregations